 - Scheduling for other high school classes; and

 - Remaining graduation requirements, and if college courses will fulfill those requirements

 2. PSEOP Application

 Complete the Kent State PSEOP application.
 Return the PSEOP application to your high school counselor or to the Dual Enrollment Programs office.

 Submit a typed, double-spaced, five-paragraph essay expressing why you wish to participate in the PSEOP program at Kent State University.
 Discuss your interest in the class(es) you wish to take.
 Your essay will be evaluated on structure, organization of thoughts and ideas, grammar usage, etc. Put your name on the essay and return your essay with the application.

 4. PSEOP Counselor Recommendation Form and Official High School Transcripts

-Have your high school counselor complete the Kent State PSEOP Counselor Recommendation Form and submit an official high school transcript.
+Have your high school counselor complete the Counselor Recommendation Form and submit an official high school transcript.
 Return this transcript with the PSEOP application, the counselor recommendation form, and teacher recommendation forms.
-It is your responsibility to allow enough time for your counselor to complete this form, prepare an official transcript, and return them to you prior to the application deadline.
+It is the student's responsibility to allow enough time for their counselor to complete this form, prepare an official transcript, and return them to prior to the application deadline.